 Situated in Hiroshima Prefecture, Miyajima Island is easily accessible from Hiroshima as a day trip.
 The small island is known for the giant Itsukushima Floating Torii Gate, which appears to be floating on water and Itsukushima Shrine, a UNESCO World Heritage Site

 A solo day trip to Miyajima from Hiroshima includes wandering around the island, visiting historical temples, climbing Mount Misen for a panoramic view of the Seto Inland Sea, and sampling delicious local cuisine only available on Miyajima Island.
 And you may see a handful of wild deers roaming freely; don’t be afraid, they are harmless and friendly!

-I spent seven weeks in Japan, and the only things I wanted to see was Yayoi Kusama’s Yellow Pumpkin in Naoshima, Teshima Art Museum in Teshima and Miyajima.
-I can say without a doubt that Miyajima was a highlight of my trip.
-So if you are travelling solo in Japan, make sure to include Miyajima in your itinerary.
+I spent seven weeks in Japan, and the only things I wanted to see were Yayoi Kusama’s Yellow Pumpkin in Naoshima, Teshima Art Museum in Teshima and Miyajima.
+I can say that Miyajima was a highlight of my solo trip to Japan.
+So if you are travelling alone in Japan, make sure to include Miyajima in your itinerary.

 - Cost: ¥410

 - JR West Miyajima Ferry or Miyajima Matsudai Ferry: from Miyajimaguchi Port to Itsukushima Ferry Terminal